Grady and UC Riverside host Hawaii - WTOP News

 Riverside, California; Thursday, 8 p.m.
 EST

-BOTTOM LINE: UC Riverside hosts Hawaii after Osiris Grady scored 20 points in UC Riverside’s 97-65 loss to the UCLA Bruins.
+BOTTOM LINE: UC Riverside faces Hawaii after Osiris Grady scored 20 points in UC Riverside’s 97-65 loss to the UCLA Bruins.

-The Highlanders have gone 3-1 at home.
-UC Riverside is 3-6 in games decided by at least 10 points.
+The Highlanders have gone 3-1 in home games.
+UC Riverside has a 3-6 record in games decided by at least 10 points.

-The Rainbow Warriors have gone 2-0 against Big West opponents.
-Hawaii ranks seventh in the Big West with 14.1 assists per game led by Aaron Hunkin-Claytor averaging 3.7.
+The Rainbow Warriors are 2-0 in conference games.
+Hawaii ranks second in the Big West with 37.3 rebounds per game led by Isaac Johnson averaging 6.8.

+UC Riverside makes 46.1% of its shots from the field this season, which is 8.4 percentage points higher than Hawaii has allowed to its opponents (37.7%).
+Hawaii has shot at a 46.6% rate from the field this season, 1.2 percentage points below the 47.8% shooting opponents of UC Riverside have averaged.

-The Highlanders and Rainbow Warriors match up Thursday for the first time in Big West play this season.
+The Highlanders and Rainbow Warriors meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Andrew Henderson is shooting 36.7% from beyond the arc with 2.6 made 3-pointers per game for the Highlanders, while averaging 16.9 points.
-Grady is averaging 13.6 points and 6.3 rebounds over the last 10 games.
+TOP PERFORMERS: Andrew Henderson is averaging 16.9 points for the Highlanders.
+Grady is averaging 13.6 points and 6.3 rebounds over the past 10 games.

-Isaac Johnson is shooting 51.1% and averaging 12.6 points for the Rainbow Warriors.
+Aaron Hunkin-Claytor is averaging 6.3 points and 3.7 assists for the Rainbow Warriors.
 Quandre Bullock is averaging 12.6 points over the last 10 games.

 LAST 10 GAMES: Highlanders: 4-6, averaging 73.3 points, 30.9 rebounds, 12.8 assists, 4.6 steals and 4.4 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 81.8 points per game.